Table of Contents

 Types of Intellectual Property Theft

-Intellectual property theft has become increasingly complex as more and more assets are digitized and accessible online.
+Intellectual property theft has become increasingly complex as more and more assets are digitised and accessible online.
 Still, many types of IP theft remain a constant threat, whether in digital or physical forms.

 Cases involving copyright infringement are as wide-ranging as the types of media and assets infringed upon.
 There are countless examples of copyright infringement, from pirating software, downloading paid media for free, or replicating literary textbooks without permission.

-Trademark infringement occurs when these protected identity elements are used without a license or authorization.
+Trademark infringement occurs when these protected identity elements are used without a license or authorisation.
 The most common scenario involves selling counterfeit products under a well-known brand name or mimicking a similar brand logo without permission.
-However, these cases have become increasingly sophisticated, with organizations prioritizing international trademark protection against foreign threats.
+However, these cases have become increasingly sophisticated, with organisations prioritising international trademark protection against foreign threats.